willnolin/Songwriter-Bible/README.md

 ## Project Description

 This app will aid in the songwriting process.
-User will be able to write in a text area and save progress in the browser.
-Other features will include the ability to look up a specific artist's song lyrics for inspiration, a chord diagram search, links to tabs if available and a rhyming dictionary.
+Use will have the ability to look up a specific artist's song lyrics for inspiration, a chord diagram search, links to tabs if available and a rhyming dictionary.
+Additionally there will br a text area to jot down ideas.

 ## API and Data Sample